Remod-org/MonBots/README.md

   },
 ```

 You can also adjust the startHealth and other values as you like.
-Not everything is working yet, but they do fight and hide and do all of the usual NPC things you might expect.

 USE THE GUI - /mb